rwaples/Copenhagen/Files/day1.md

 --- | --- |
 -minInd 40 | use only sites with data from at least N individuals |
 -setMinDepth 70 | minimum total depth |
--setMaxDepth 200 | minimum total depth |
+-setMaxDepth 200 | maximum total depth |

 Specifically here we analyse only reads with a minimum mapping quality of 20, and bases with a minimum quality of 20 (the values are in phred scores).
 Also we specify that we are analysing only sites where we have data for half of the individuals (40) and minimum and maximum TOTAL depth of 70 and 200, respectively.